 Section 1557 of the ACA prohibits discrimination by any health program or activity receiving funds from HHS.
 The scope of this prohibition was first outlined via final rule in 2016, which broadly defined the areas of prohibited discrimination.
 Gender identity was a controversial inclusion in the rule.
 On June 12, 2020, a final rule was published that changed the 2016 regulations to limit the applicability.
 One of the changes in the 2020 rule was to remove the prohibition on discrimination based on gender identity.
 On June 15, 2020, the U.S. Supreme Court held that discrimination on the basis of sex included discrimination based on gender identity.
-Subsequently, a federal court issue an injunction barring that change from taking effect.
+HHS announced that effective May 10, 2021, it would interpret and enforce § 1557's prohibition on discrimination to include discrimination based on sexual orientation and gender identity.